The

 delicate yet powerful wines whose silky tannins delight the palate.

-When the variety evolves in sunnier regions, the fruit notes become richer (cherry in brandy, blackcurrant liqueur, etc.) and a delicious chocolatey touch may also appear.
-Additionally, the alcohol will generally be more pronounced and the mouthfeel denser during tasting.
+When the variety evolves in sunnier regions, the fruit notes become richer (cherry in brandy, blackcurrant liqueur, etc.) and a gourmet chocolatey touch may also appear.
+Additionally, the alcohol will generally be more pronounced and the texture on the palate denser during tasting.

 Without a doubt, the finest expressions of Syrah are found in its region of origin, notably in appellations like Côte Rôtie and Hermitage.
 Nevertheless, the more southern and warm profiles of Syrah should not be overlooked and can be absolutely divine in richness and complexity.
 And to best enjoy these different expressions...Nothing better than choosing the right food and wine pairing!

 Syrah offers exciting culinary pairing possibilities.
-Thanks to its measured power, it pairs well with both white meats (chicken, pork, veal, etc.) and red meats (beef, lamb, etc.).
-Additionally, duck in all its forms (breast, fillets, roast, confit) pairs superbly well with it.
+Thus, thanks to its measured power, it adapts well to both white meats (chicken, pork, veal, etc.) and red meats (beef, lamb, etc.).
+Furthermore, duck in all its forms (breast, fillets, roast, confit) pairs superbly well with it.

 As with all grape varieties, the serving temperature is a key element in the appreciation of the wine.
-This is no exception for Syrah, and that is why it is important to avoid serving it too cold (exacerbated tannins, lack of aroma) or too warm (marked alcohol and heavier profile).
+This is no exception for Syrah, and that's why you should avoid serving it too cold (exacerbated tannins, lack of aroma) or too warm (marked alcohol and heavier profile).

 Thus, La Cave Éclairée advises you to serve your Syrah between 14-16°C to fully enjoy it and reveal all its flavors.

-Moreover, the Rhodanian variety with its charming profile and silky tannins, its wines are generally very well appreciated during their youth.
+Furthermore, the Rhodanian variety, with its charming profile and silky tannins, is generally very well appreciated during its youth.
 From the outset, they will reveal all their elegant aromatic characteristics.

-Nevertheless, many Syrahs also have a superb aging potential .
-Thus, many cuvées from this grape variety can be kept for 8 to 10 years without any problem, and some of them can even easily reach the milestone of 20 years of age!
-For this, the wine must of course come from exceptional terroirs and be vinified in an appropriate manner (often in oak barrels or at least for a part).
+Nevertheless, many Syrahs also possess a superb aging potential.
+Thus, many wines from this grape variety can be kept for 8 to 10 years without any problem , and some of them can even easily surpass the 20-year mark!
+For this, the wine must of course come from exceptional terroirs and be vinified in an appropriate manner (often in oak barrels or at least partially).

 In any case, do not hesitate to seek advice beforehand when purchasing your wine to have all the elements to appreciate it ideally.

-Although it is difficult to create an exhaustive list of the best Syrah wines, La Cave Éclairée offers you a precise and varied selection illustrating the quintessence of this grape variety.From pleasurable Syrah to great Syrah for aging, there is something for every taste and budget!
+Although it is difficult to draw up an exhaustive list of the best Syrah, La Cave Éclairée offers you a precise and varied selection illustrating the quintessence of this grape variety.From pleasurable Syrah to great Syrah for aging, there is something for every taste and budget!

 La Cave Éclairée we remain, of course, at your complete disposal!